biolink/biolink-model/docs/IndividualOrganism.md

 ---

+## Identifier prefixes

+ * ORCID

 ## Parents

  *  is_a: [OrganismalEntity](OrganismalEntity.md) - A named entity that is either a part of an organism, a whole organism, population or clade of organisms, excluding molecular entities

 ## Uses Mixins

- *  mixin: [ThingWithTaxon](ThingWithTaxon.md) - A mixin that can be used on any entity with a taxon
+ *  mixin: [ThingWithTaxon](ThingWithTaxon.md) - A mixin that can be used on any entity that can be taxonomically classified.
+This includes individual organisms; genes, their products and other molecular entities; body parts; biological processes

 ## Children